-Live plants aid the fish by providing them with nutrients and oxygen.
-They can help to keep nitrite and nitrate levels low as well as stunting algae growth so you can worry less about cleaning.
+Live plants aid the fish by providing them with oxygen and lowering nutrients.
+They can help to keep nitrite and nitrate levels low as well as stunting algae growth so you can worry less about cleaning the fish tank.

 However, despite the magnificent benefits that live plants can have for your fish tank, if you neglect them they can cause more harm than good, gradually decaying and polluting the tank while sapping up the oxygen that they previously helped to produce.